June 9, 2016

-Alexander Nagel currently serves as a Research Associate at the Smithsonian Institution’s National Museum of Natural History.
+Alexander Nagel is a Research Associate at the Smithsonian Institution’s National Museum of Natural History.
 Originally from Berlin, Germany, Nagel received an MA from Humboldt University Berlin in 2003, and a PhD from the University of Michigan in Ann Arbor in 2010.
 He is supporting the work of communities who preserve heritage sites and document the illicit trade in antiquities, and has lectured on the heritage preservation of Yemen, Greece, Iran and the Middle East worldwide.

 This program was made possible through the collaborative efforts of these organizations